-When there are no other options to relieve arthritis pain or repair joint damage, an orthopedic surgeon can replace the joint with an artificial prosthesis.
+When there are no other options to relieve arthritis pain or repair joint damage, an orthopaedic surgeon can replace the joint with an artificial prosthesis.
 The most commonly replaced joints are the knee, shoulder, and hip.

 How Do I Know if I Need a Joint Replacement?

 Other than trauma to the joint caused by an accident, osteoarthritis is the most common problem leading to joint replacement.
-The cartilage inside the joint deteriorates over time leading to a painful, unstable joint.
-You may experience bone-on-bone rubbing, stiffness and swelling, and limited mobility when your joint needs replaced.
+The cartilage inside the joint deteriorates over time, leading to a painful, unstable joint.
+You may experience bone-on-bone rubbing, stiffness and swelling, and limited mobility when your joint needs to be replaced.

 If physical therapy and pain management do not provide sufficient relief for your joint pain, you may be a candidate for joint replacement surgery.
 Schedule a visit with one of our talented orthopaedic surgeons at Lone Star Orthopaedic and Spine Specialists.